 Daniel R. Swale, Ph.D.

-Dr. Daniel Swale is an Assistant Professor in the Department of Entomology at Louisiana State University.
+Dr. Daniel Swale is an Associate Professor in the Department of Entomology at Louisiana State University.
 Dr. Swale received his B.S. in Biology from Christopher Newport University (2008), his M.S. in Life Sciences from Virginia Tech (2009), and his Ph.D. in insect toxicology from the University of Florida (2012; Advisor – Jeff Bloomquist).
 He then completed a postdoctoral fellowship in the Department of Anesthesiology at Vanderbilt Medical School under the direction of Dr. Jerod Denton.
 In his spare time, he enjoys fishing, hunting, triathlons, and spending time with his family.

 Contact Dr. Swale at: firstname.lastname@example.org